The Sega Saturn is another system that has not been that accessible or particularly a great performer traditionally with emulation.

 - Have the relevant Sega Saturn BIOS files depending on what region games you wish to play.
 This will be explained next in the guide

 - To play games, you will need a controller.
-Why not check out a USB Sega Saturn controller below, for a more authentic Sega Saturn gaming experience?
+Why not check out a Sega-inspired controller below, for a more authentic Sega Saturn gaming experience?

 Step 1 – Download Sega Saturn BIOS Files